MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 To prevent this behavior, don't snapshot Storage Replica log volumes.
 There's no need to snapshot Storage Replica log volumes, as these logs can't be restored.
 Furthermore, the log volume should never contain any other workloads, so no snapshot is needed in general.

-## High IO latency increase when using Storage Spaces Direct with Storage Replica
+## High IO latency when using Storage Spaces Direct with Storage Replica

 When using Storage Spaces Direct with an NVMe (nonvolatile memory express) device or SSD (solid-state drive) cache, you see a greater than expected increase in latency when configuring Storage Replica replication between Storage Spaces Direct clusters.
 The change in latency is proportionally much higher than you see when using NVMe and SSD in a performance + capacity configuration and no HDD tier nor capacity tier.